shrreya24/Market-Sentiment-Impact-on-Crypto-Trading/README.md

 Due to GitHub file size limitations, the raw datasets are not included in this repository.

-Please download the datasets from the following links and place them inside a `data/` folder:
+Please download the datasets from the following links :

 - Historical Trader Data (Hyperliquid):
   https://drive.google.com/file/d/1IAfLZwu6rJzyWKgBToqwSmmVYU6VbjVs/view